meetk5/Team-Project1/README.md

 ![image](https://user-images.githubusercontent.com/84213057/126713129-5ba5d0c3-8704-4ce8-994a-f5220411cc88.png)

-•	Data shows the unemployment rates for 2019 and 2020 by county in pie charts
+•	Data shows the unemployment rates for 2019 and 2020 by county

  o	Pre-Covid, Cape May County had the highest unemployment rate at 6.9%